Alexander Kartveli: Death

 Alexander Kartveli died on July 20, 1974, at Huntington (Long Island) Hospital, New York, USA.

 The announcement by the Fairchild Republic Company, where Mr. Kartveli had been chief engineer emeritus and was still active as a consultant, said he had apparently succumbed to a heart attack at his home in Huntington.

+The airport in Batumi in Western Georgia carries his name.